Guide to Sources in Anthropology

 Comprehensive resource is updated annually to provide students, volunteer fieldworkers and archaeological tourists with 225 fieldwork opportunities from around the world.
 Includes travel tips and resources, excavation guidelines and the AIA’s codes of Ethics and Professional Standards.
 Includes index of Governmental Archaeological Offices.
 Current opportunities available online; print editions from 1983 to 2008 are available from Oak Street.

 Published monthly (except June-August), the official newspaper of the American Anthropological Association.
 Includes a substantial listing of job openings in its “Career Development” section.
-Last three years and most recent print issues are in SSHEL.
-Older issues are in Main Stacks.
+Last three years and most recent print issues are in SSHEL periodicals.
+Older issues are at Oak Street.

 Careers in Applied Anthropology in the 21st Century: Perspectives from Academic and Practitioners.
 2009. (online)